 The Endangered Species Act lists the Guadalupe fur seal as a threatened species, which automatically qualifies this stock as "depleted" and "strategic" stock under the Marine Mammal Protection Act.
 There is insufficient information to determine whether fishery mortality in Mexico exceeds the PBR for this stock, but given the observed growth of the population over time, this is unlikely.
-The total U.S. fishery mortality and serious injury for this stock ( $\geq$ 3.2 animals per year) is less than 10% of the calculated PBR for the entire stock, but it is not currently possible to calculate a prorated PBR for U.S. waters with which to compare serious injury and mortality from U.S. fisheries.
+The total U.S. commercial fishery mortality and serious injury for this stock (≥ 1.2 animals per year) is less than 10% of the calculated PBR for the entire stock, but it is not currently possible to calculate a prorated PBR for U.S. waters with which to compare serious injury and mortality from U.S. fisheries.
 Therefore, it is unknown whether total U.S. fishery mortality is insignificant and approaching zero mortality and serious injury rate.
-The population is growing at approximately 10% per year.
+The combined annual serious injury and mortality from commercial fisheries (≥ 1.2) and other sources (≥ 2.6) is 3.8 animals per year, which is less than the range-wide PBR of 1,062 animals for this stock.
+The population was estimated to grow at 5.9% annually for the period 1984 to 2013 (García-Aguilar et al. 2018).